grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Ah, pretty... fucking bad.
 An Authority sub rammed us on the surface, apparently split open the pressure hull."

-"Split it... in the fucking cargo hold you said?
+"Split it... in the fucking cargo hold, you said?
 So then we're fuckin' fucked, eh?
 Haven't I always fucking said that cargo hold's too fucking big, and it should have bulkheads?
-The fucking boat won't float if it's flooded; eh, Capt' Percy?
+The fucking boat won't float if it's flooded, eh, Capt' Percy?
 That's what you're fuckin' thinking right now, ain't it?
 You probably didn't want to even fucking tell me because you know that we're fuckin' fucked!"
-She threw her piece of machinery at the wall where the loosely-held assembly separated and sent small parts flying far into the black corners of the lower engine room.
+She threw her piece of machinery at the wall, where the loose assembly separated and sent small parts flying far into the black corners of the lower engine room.

-"For fuck's sake Chips, yes we're fucked, but we're not _fuckin'_ fucked, not yet...
+"For fuck's sake Chips, yes, we're fucked, but we're not _fuckin'_ fucked, not yet...
 I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don't get to the point where we _are_ fuckin' fucked.
 Right?"

-"Ah, fuck ya Capt'."
+"Ah, fuck ya, Capt'."
 Chips started climbing up the ladder towards Percy without looking at her.

-"You and your attitude!
-Listen to me," Percy held her arm, "good or bad, I need regular reports.
+"Your fucking attitude!
+Listen to me," Percy held her arm.
+"Good or bad, I need regular reports.
 Get Owen up and get him helping you."

 Chips wrenched her arm free.
-"A- fuckin'- OK."
-She gave Percy a mock salute and pushed past to enter the upper engine room.
+"A-fuckin'-OK."
+She gave Percy a mock salute and pushed past toward the upper engine room.

 Captain Percy left Chips digging out hull patch kits from engineering storage compartments and returned to the control room.

 Gregory's square head came around and his beady eyes caught hers as her head popped up through the hatch in the floor of the control room.
 "Wish we had something to shoot at those fuckers who rammed us."

 "Someday, you handsome young man, I'll refit the _Prospect_ as the first merchant sub with a torpedo tube --- just for you.
-Until then, our defense is the same as any prey animal: run and hide."
+Until then, our defense is the same as any prey animal's: run and hide."

 "If you are back in the control room for the moment," said Hemi, "I will go down to sonar to work on tracking that sub with the ram's location.
 And how is our boat?
 Holding up?"